aakageSama/india-air-insights/README.md

 The project is intentionally minimal in infrastructure.
 It avoids heavy backend services, databases, or machine-learning models, focusing instead on deterministic logic, explainability, and system design judgment.
 All normalization, validation, and trust reasoning is transparent and auditable.
 Overall, this platform demonstrates how an IoT-ready environmental intelligence system should be designed when data, systems, and reality do not align—prioritizing honesty, interpretability, and responsible decision-making over superficial accuracy.

+## To get the project running in your local system -
+Step 1
+  Either download the zip file and unzip it or Remote pull using git

+Step 2
+  After getting files run-
+  1. `npm install`
+  2. `npm run dev`

+Website -

+Public Hosted Url - Soon